Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Thyroid function

 TSH is the first-line marker for assessing thyroid balance.
 Tracking its evolution over time maps the stability of this hormonal axis, a central lever in energy metabolism and biological aging.
-Cohort data associate TSH maintained in the optimal range with a better overall metabolic profile.
+Cohort data associate both the lowest and the highest values with higher all-cause mortality.
+No precise level is established as a longevity target.

 Physiological Role